If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 How to Determine Search Intent for Your Keywords and Content?

-Now that you better understand the types of search intents, the big question remains: how can you tell which type of search intent applies to your overall content strategy?
+Now that you better understand the types of search intents, the big question remains: how can you tell which kind of search intent applies to your overall content strategy?

 Here’s a walkthrough of our two-layered process that can help you become a pro!

-Step 1: Align Three Cs of Search Intent
+Step 1: Align the Three Cs of Search Intent

-Originally adopted from Ahref, the 3 C’s of search intent can help you follow a step-by-step method to identify what type of intent applies to your keywords.
+Adopted initially from Ahrefs, the 3 C’s of search intent can help you follow a step-by-step method to identify what type of intent applies to your keywords.

 For instance, if you’re an e-commerce brand, focus more on product and category pages.
 Create blog posts, landing pages, and source content if you’re a SaaS brand or service-based business.